 A semi random agent who each round ran a loop which started chose an integer at random, with a higher chance of choosing integers within a certain range.

 An agent who was an improvement of the “one-upper”.
-It would decide between on upping the opponents last picked integer or choosing 0, whichever would produce the higher payoff assuming the opponent would pick the same integer this round.
+It would decide if to one-up the opponents last picked integer or to choose 0, whichever would produce the higher payoff assuming the opponent would pick the same integer this round.

 Each agent played against all six different agents, five rounds each.
-The results of this tournament were gathered and the process was repeated with different constants.
+The results of this tournament were gathered and the process was repeated with different parameter values.

 Results